workingDog/ClockPicker/README.md

 **ClockPicker** is a SwiftUI view that displays a clock with the hour and minutes hands.
 These hands can be dragged around the clock face to select the desired hour and minutes of your date.

-The main element is **ClockPickerView.swift**, see the demo in *ContenView.swift* for how to use it in your code.
+To use, include the files in the "Sources/ClockPicker" folder into your project.
+See **ContenView.swift** in the Example for how to use it in your code.

+The main element is **ClockPickerView.swift**.

 Use it like a *DatePicker*, such as: